spaceappsatlanta/skymorph/README.md

 ## Testing

-Skymorph uses Rspec for testing.
+SkyMorph uses Rspec for testing.
 To run the specs, execture `rspec`.

 ## Contributing